linzhang-github/download-youtube-video-with-command-line/README.md

 Before you starts, please install homebrew on your mac via Terminal.
 Check the link below to do the installation: https://brew.sh/

-1. install youtub-dl,type the following commands in your terminal `brew install youtube-dl`
+1. install youtub-dl,type the following commands in your terminal <br />
+`brew install youtube-dl`

 2. Download video to a local folder,type the following commands in your terminal
 > youtube-dl -o "/local-folder-path/%(title)s.%(ext)s" "youtube-video-url"